by Mary O’Driscoll

 Despite the visceral reaction that some may experience at the sight of the terms ‘far-right’ and ‘youth movement’ sat next to each other, the rise of anti-immigration far-right youth movements in European countries cannot be contested.
 Not only are far-right political parties moving closer to the mainstream, but young people are getting involved in movements opposing immigration.
 The values of far-right nationalist political parties such as National Rally (previously known as National Front) in France, Austria’s Freedom Party, and the League in Italy have been embodied in youth movements such as Generation Identity- a group that made the jump across the channel to the UK in 2017.
 With the painfully hypocritical border-focussed rhetoric of Trump’s United States, and the equally ironic anti-immigration discourse of a Brexit Britain, many people are under the impression that ‘Western’ countries are too generous to newcomers.

 However, there are many different types of migrants who impact the UK in different ways.
 For example, someone seeking asylum will only be granted it in the UK if they meet the eligibility criteria put in place by the United Nations High Commissioner for Refugees (UNHCR) and the European Union.
 Moreover, refugees are granted certain rights by the UNHCR’s ‘Convention and Protocol Relating to the Status of Refugees’ meaning that Britain has a duty to provide refugees with safety if it is deemed necessary.
 The circumstances in which a refugee makes their home in the UK differs drastically from those of an economic migrant, for instance, so the suggestion that immigrants are a drain on society is too vague to have strong grounding.
 However, The Migration Observatory at Oxford University have noted that ‘studies examining the fiscal impact of migrants have been estimated at less than +/- 1% GDP’ which perhaps puts the media’s sensationalised spin of the consequences of immigration into perspective.
 The deeply critical approach to immigration is made further frustrating by the general ignorance and refusal to acknowledge the impact of Britain’s imperialism on countries whose citizens are now migrating to the UK.
 An example of this is individuals born in India, which according to The Migration Observatory, make up 8.8% of migrants in the UK.
 Yet India is a country that Britain has left with multiple scars of imperial dominance.
-It is thoughtless to consider British history without recognising that it is intricately interwoven – mostly negatively – with that of many other countries which consequently makes anti-immigration youth movements problematic in their insistence at insist on understanding their area as a solitary entity like ‘Great Britain’ and ‘Fortress Europe’.
+It is thoughtless to consider British history without recognising that it is intricately interwoven – mostly negatively – with that of many other countries which consequently makes anti-immigration youth movements problematic in their insistence on understanding their area as a solitary entity like ‘Great Britain’ and ‘Fortress Europe’.

 The deeply critical approach to immigration is made further frustrating by the general ignorance and refusal to acknowledge the impact of Britain’s imperialism